 The British East India Company, also taking advantage of the power vacuum, and having on their side access to money from trade and from the London markets, and a superbly trained military, decided to become landowners instead of merely mediating in disputes between princes.
 By 1820, Maratha power was destroyed and the British were in control.

-The United States, having shaken off the British, were starting to industrialise, expand and grow.
+The United States, having shaken off the British, were starting to industrialise, expand its territories and grow.

 The capital from India and elsewhere fuelled the Industrial Revolution in England by the end of the century, laying grounds for the growth of incomes and wealth.